th7mo/th7mo.com/markdown-workflow.md

 `{inline code here}`
 ```

-> [!Note]
+> [!NOTE]
-> The rest of the note needs to be split into seperate subjects
+> The rest of the note needs to be split into separate subjects

 I strongly believe that simple is better.
 That applies to technology as well.